JUNIOR INFORMATION – POLICIES AND PROCEDURES

 The Club will post up-to-date information throughout the season on the website.
-The Club website ( www.eastsfootball.com) covers all aspects of the Club and football season.
-Anything important that needs to go straight to parents will be emailed to your email address entered into the online registration system, My Football Club.
+The Club website ( www.eastsfootball.com)covers all aspects of the Club and football season.
+Anything important that needs to go straight to parents will be emailed to your email address entered into the online registration system, Play Football.

 Our club strives to provide continuous improvement and development strategy through open communication between the Committee, Coaches, Managers, Parents and Players.